hpi-epic/gpucsl/README.md

 `GPUCSL` provides a python API for:

-- `pc` (`DataDistribution.GAUSSIAN`, `DataDistribution.DISCRETE`) - implements the full PC algorithm for discrete and Gaussian data.
+- `GaussianPC` - implements the full PC algorithm for multivariate normal data.
+Outputs the CPDAG from observational data.
+Similar to the CLI.
+- `DiscretePC` -implements the full PC algorithm for discrete data.
 Outputs the CPDAG from observational data.
 Similar to the CLI.
 - `discover_skeleton_gpu_gaussian` - determines the undirected skeleton graph for gaussian distribution
 - `discover_skeleton_gpu_discrete` - determines the undirected skeleton graph for discrete distribution
 - `orient_edges` - orients the edges of the undirected skeleton graph by detection of v-structures and application of Meek's orientation rules.
 Outputs the CPDAG from skeleton.